avalokkumar/developer-notes/security_vulnerabilities.md

 - 5. Analyze the captured data: After the data is captured, it can be analyzed using a tool like Wireshark.
 The captured data can reveal sensitive information like passwords, login credentials, and credit card numbers.

 ##### Note:
 Using Ettercap or any other tool for MITM attacks without the consent of the network owner or administrator is illegal and unethical.
-It is important to use such tools only for legitimate purposes and with the proper authorization.
+To use such tools only for legitimate purposes and with the proper authorization.

 3. **SSLStrip:**
 SSLStrip is a tool that can be used for a man-in-the-middle (MITM) attack to bypass HTTPS encryption and steal sensitive information like login credentials or financial data.
 It does this by intercepting HTTPS traffic and downgrading it to HTTP, so that the information can be read in plain text.